czaarek99/HasteNote/README.md

 # HasteNote

-HasteNote is a simple web based app for taking notes.
+HasteNote is a simple web based app based on React + Express for taking notes.
 It allows each user to take up to 100 notes per account.
 It's also responsive so it looks great on big and small screens.

+## Browser Compatibility
+HasteNote uses css-grid, flexbox and also fetch().
+If you're running an old browser it will most likely not work.
+I recommend using the latest version of Google Chrome for the best experience.

 ## Live Demo
 A live demo can be found at <http://coming-soon.com>